Endel Kiisa

-Endel Kiisa (born 1 October 1937) is an Estonian motorcycle racer.
+Endel Kiisa (1 October 1937 – 13 May 2024) was an Estonian motorcycle racer.

+Biography

-He was born in Käina, Hiiu County.
+Kiisa was born in Käina, Hiiu County.
 In 1974 he graduated from Tallinn Pedagogical Institute's Faculty of Physical Education.

-He began his motorsport career in 1953, coached by Feliks Lepik.
-In 1968 he won bronze medal at Imatra Circuit.
-1962 he won Soviet Union championships.
-He is 23-times Estonian champion in different motorcycling disciplines.
+Kiisa began his motorsport career in 1953, coached by Feliks Lepik.
+In 1968 he won the bronze medal at Imatra Circuit.
+In 1962 he won the Soviet Union championships.
+He was 23 times Estonian champion in different motorcycling disciplines.

+Kiisa died on 13 May 2024, at the age of 86.